dckms/system-architecture/_sources/emacsway/it/sdlc/models/iterative.rst.txt

 ..

-    📝 "The \"iterative development\" model performs initial planning and then consists of a cyclic process of prototyping, testing, analyzing and refining the requirements and the solution.
+    📝 "The "iterative development" model performs initial planning and then consists of a cyclic process of prototyping, testing, analyzing and refining the requirements and the solution.
-    \"Iterative\" models repeatedly perform the life cycle processes to deliver prioritized system functions sooner, with refined or more complex elements of the system coming in later iterations."
+    "Iterative" models repeatedly perform the life cycle processes to deliver prioritized system functions sooner, with refined or more complex elements of the system coming in later iterations."

     -- "ISO/IEC/IEEE 12207:2017 Systems and software engineering - Software life cycle processes"